 Updated February 12, 2021.

 Diabetes comes in two forms.
 In type 1 diabetes, which is usually diagnosed in children and young adults, the pancreas doesn’t produce enough insulin, a hormone needed to convert food into energy.
 In type 2 diabetes, the pancreas produces plenty of insulin, but the body develops resistance to its own insulin.
 Type 2 diabetes is most common in adults, but it is now being diagnosed in many children as well.

-These two types of diabetes overlap in their clinical manifestations, but they are actually different diseases with different causes and treatments.
+These two types of diabetes both involve blood sugar, but they are actually different diseases with different causes and treatments.
 Here’s a look at some of the lesser-known factors that can increase your risk for developing type 2 diabetes.

 The development of diabetes involves a complex mix of lifestyle factors, environmental factors, and genetics.
 The risk of developing diabetes is higher if you are closely related to someone who has the disease.
 If anyone in your immediate family has diabetes, your risk is increased two to three times, and even higher if you have more than one affected first-degree relative.

 While race/ethnicity does not necessarily directly increase your risk of diabetes, there is a health disparity between rates of type two diabetes among different racial and ethnic groups in the US.
 Native Americans have some of the highest rates of type 2 diabetes, followed by Hispanic/Latin X, African, and Asian Americans.
 The factors that lead to this disparity are complex, but discrimination, access to care and the built environment (eg food deserts or a lack of green space) all play a role in why we see these differences.